Skip to Main Content

 Page Three

 The third page of your proposal should consist of an abbreviated curriculum vitae emphasizing relevant work, including publications.
 Previous recipients of Ransom Center fellowships should include results of fellowship-supported research.
+Each CV may contain one external link that serves as an example of the applicant’s work.

 Letters of Recommendation

-Applications for one- to three-month fellowships and travel stipends must include two confidential letters of recommendation from individuals who are qualified to judge the proposal.
+Applications for one- to two-month fellowships and travel stipends must include two confidential letters of recommendation from individuals who are qualified to judge the proposal.
 Applications for dissertation fellowships must include only one letter of recommendation, which should come from the dissertation director or an appropriate member of the dissertation committee.
 Letters of recommendation must be in English and bear the referee's signature.
 Letters must be submitted as a PDF through the Center's online application system by the referee using the applicant's fellowship account number.
 The deadline for the application materials (below) applies also to the letters of recommendation.

 Application Deadline